Fox682/Projects/E&C DNS.md

 `apt install openvpn`

-Install the Wireguard Client and tools: (if needed)
+Install the Wireguard Client and tools: (if going down the VPS rabbit hole)

 `apt install wireguard wireguard-tools`